flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    After loading into a flight some systems like electricity are broken, the cockpit displays are black, the cockpit layout is broken.
+    After loading into a flight, some systems like electricity are broken, the cockpit displays are black, the cockpit layout is broken.

     ^^Possible Solution or Workaround^^